 Managing a vast transportation network can be one of the most daunting tasks facing global manufacturers.
-From handling huge amounts of shipment data to staying on top of freight traveling half a world away, companies depend on their transportation management systems
+From handling huge amounts of shipment data to staying on top of freight traveling half a world away, companies depend on their transportation management systems (TMSs) to keep the wheels turning.
+At Beckman Coulter, TMS is at the forefront of the company’s -- and future -- technology roadmap.

 The manufacturer of biomedical testing products, diagnostics systems and life sciences research instruments is undergoing an upgrade from Oracle Transportation Management 6.1 to the recently released 6.3 version.
 Carl Sandvik, the company's senior manager of IT enterprise information systems managing the project, said the goal is to finish by the middle of February.
 "The reason we're pushing it on such a quick timeline -- four to six weeks -- is to complete a technical upgrade of the instance.
 Then we will start our actual functionality improvement," he said.